 When dividing the assets and debts of a marriage, “who gets the house” is often one of the most important questions for couples – especially if there are small children involved.
 Many people worry that the judge will force them to sell their family home and divide the profits, which can be distressing during tough economic times.

 Many of our clients find comfort in the fact that the judge has the discretion to allow children to remain in the house until a time fixed by the court.
-This may be until the market corrects itself, until the children graduate from high school, or until a spouse becomes self-supporting.
-It is critical, however, to work with an experienced attorney who can help the judge understand your situation, so that the court’s orders will be fair to you in your current situation.
+This may be until the market corrects itself, until the children graduate from high school or until a spouse becomes self-supporting.
+It is critical, however, to work with an experienced attorney who can help the judge understand your situation so that the court’s orders will be fair to you in your current situation.

-To schedule a consultation with an Ocala divorce lawyer at the law firm of Ami L. DiLorenzo, P.A., call us at (352) 437-2200, or simply contact us.
-We place great emphasis on answering e-mail inquiries as quickly as possible.
+To schedule a consultation with an Ocala divorce lawyer at the law firm of Ami L. DiLorenzo, P.A., call us at 352-580-1141, or contact us online.
+We place great emphasis on answering email inquiries as quickly as possible.